 Changes to Enhanced Learning Credits and Further Education and Higher Education Schemes ince 01 April 2016 the Enhanced Learning Education and Higher have changed, including the introduction of auto-enrolment of all current Service Personnel.
 The MoD promotes lifelong learning among members of the Armed Forces, and this is encouraged through the Learning Credit schemes.
 The aim of the changes to the schemes are to make ELC easier to use and more accessible to all current Service Personnel (through auto-enrolment); and to enable them to make use of ELC to enhance personal and professional qualifications in a more flexible way, both while serving and to aid career transition from the Service.
-Under the ELC and FEHE schemes

-If you are out of the services please ensure you send your claim form and required documents to your Single Service Representative and not ELCAS.
+Under the ELC and FEHE schemes qualifying Service Personnel (SP) and Service Leavers (SL) receive learning.
+ELC allows a single of three separate financial years; or now a single, aggregated lower tier payment.
+The FEHE scheme provides full tuition fees for eligible SL undertaking their first further or higher level qualification.
+The level of funding will remain the in 3 separate financial years and a higher tier of up to 3 payments of up to £2000 in 3 separate financial years.
+SP and SL are eligible for up to 3 payments.
+FEHE will continue to pay in full for a first qualification from Level 3 (2 x A Levels or equivalent) up to undergraduate degree level. • The key changes to the - All Service Personnel (SP) currently in service will be auto-enrolled to be eligible for both Schemes, as will future SP on completion - A new ELC payment has been created: an aggregated lower tier payment, a single payment of up to £3000 for those with 6 or more years of qualifying service completed on or after 1 Apr 16, which - The qualifying service requires for lower tier payments and FEHE will increase from 4 to 6 years from 1 Apr 2017.
+Sp who have already accumulate 4 years qualifying service before 1 Apr 2017 will keep their entitlement to use lower tier payments and FEHE. - Post service access to ELC and FEHE, for all those leaving on or after 1 Apr 2016, will be reduced to 5 years - Those who left between 1 Apr 11 and 31 Mar 16 (both dates inclusive) will have until 31 Mar 21 to use ELC or FEHE 5 years from now.
+Anyone who left before 01 April 2011 will retain 10 years of nost-service access Single Service Representatives (SSR) Contact Details If you are out of the services please ensure you send your claim form and required documents to your Single Service Representative and not ELCAS.
 You can view their details by visiting the Service Leaver Claiming ELC page.
 ELCAS CONTACT DETAILS ELCAS Basepoint Business Centres Tewkesbury Business Park Oakfield Close Tewkesbury Gloucestershire GL20 8SD Tel: UK: 0845 3005179 Overseas: 0044 191 442 8196 Lines open 09:00 - 17:00 Monday to Friday excluding bank holidays Email: elcas@m-assessment.com

+Service Representative (SSR) if you have been unable to find the answer to your query on the website and the FAQs page, contact;

+ELC MANAGER

+Mailpoint 3.3 Leach Building, Whale Island HMS Excellent Portsmouth PO2 8BY

+Tel: 02392 625954 Email: NAVYTRGHQ-EL3RRESETSO3C@mod.uk

+ARMY

+Learning Credit Scheme (LCS)

+Manager

+Education Branch Zone 4, Floor 2,

+Army Personnel Services Group,

+Home Command

+Ramillies Building, Army HQ

+Monxton Road, Andover

+SP11 8HJ

-ELC MANAGER Mailpoint 3.3 Leach Building, Whale Island HMS Excellent Portsmouth PO28BY Tel: 02392 625954 Email: NAVYTRGHO-EL3RRESETSO3C@mod.uk ARMY Learning Credit Scheme (LCS) Manager Education Branch Zone 4, Floor 2, Army Personnel Services Group, Home Command Ramillies Building, Army HQ Monxton Road, Andover SP11 8HJ Tel: 01264 381580 Email: elc@detsa.co.uk The Army ELC helpline is open Wednesday 0930-1230.
+Tel: 01264 381580 Email: elc@detsa.co.uk The Army ELC helpline is open Wednesday 0930-1230.